enonic/old-xp-doc/doc/developer/app-development/deploy/devmode.rst

   $ gradle deploy

-After that, you do not need to redeply your application except...
+After that, you do not need to redeploy your application except...

 * when modifying Java code.
 * when deleting a page, part or layout.